-Given our general lack of courage for a down and dirty lifestyle, once the ice breaks, echoing beneath us, we wide-eye and light-foot our way to shore, galumphing soused boots and skis onto a dense snow-bank, then trenching our way to the house in iced-over ski ruts.
+Given our general lack of courage for a down and dirty lifestyle, once the ice breaks and echoes beneath us, we wide-eye and light-foot our way to shore, galumphing soused boots and skis onto a dense snow-bank to trench our way to the house in hardened ski ruts.

 We’re safe inside, until news of an all-of-a-sudden threat to all of humanity Chicken Littles onto the airwaves.

 Like all news of today we imagine it will settle into the dust of tomorrow and as spring wriggles outside, we secure inside for we are home, at our beloved Back of the Moon.
 Here, where even amid worldly cares, we can let dust bunnies populate.